aliyun/terraform-provider-alicloud/website/docs/r/common_bandwidth_package_attachment.html.markdown

 For information about common bandwidth package and how to use it, see [What is Common Bandwidth Package](https://www.alibabacloud.com/help/product/55092.htm).

+-> **NOTE:** From version 1.194.0, the resource can set the maximum bandwidth of an EIP that is associated with an EIP bandwidth plan by `bandwidth_package_bandwidth`. see [how to use it](https://www.alibabacloud.com/help/en/eip-bandwidth-plan/latest/120327).

 ## Example Usage

 Basic Usage